naver/egjs-jquery-transform/README.md

 |10+|Latest|Latest|Latest|7+|2.3+(except 3.x)|

 ## Dependency
-egjs-transform has the dependencies for the following libraries:
+egjs-jquery-transform has the dependencies for the following libraries:

 |[jquery](https://jquery.com)|
 |----|